-$$q_Y = \left(\frac{\frac{Y{dh}^c}{Y{dh}^w} - 1\right) 100 \tag{35}$$ where Y{dh}^c and Y{dh}^w represent the disposable incomes of capitalists and workers (respectively).
+$$q_Y = \left(\frac{Y{dh}^c}{Y{dh}^w} - 1\right) 100 \tag{27}$$ where Y^{c}{dh} and Y^{w}{dh} represents the disposable incomes of capitalists and workers (respectively).
 Note that in contrast to a more conventional index of inequality such as the Gini coefficient or the Atkinson index (Stymne and Jackson 2000, Howarth and Kennedy 2015 in this volume) our inequality index is unbounded.
 This choice allows us to illustrate numerically and graphically the divergence (or convergence) of incomes as growth declines.
 The index takes a value of 0 when the incomes of capitalists and workers are identical, ie there is no inequality at all, and a value of 100 when the income of capitalists is 100% higher (say) than that of workers.
 It can of course be considerably higher than 100 and we shall see this in some of the scenarios described in the following section.

 For the purposes of exploring Piketty's hypothesis that declining growth rates lead to rising inequality, the model described in this section is now complete.
-However, we note here that the production function in equation (21) can also be used to derive the labour requirements in the SIGMA economy, since:
+However, we note here that the production function in equation 20 can also be used to derive the labour requirements in the SIGMA economy, according to: